Loading...

 It may feel logical to ask a young person to come sit on the sofa or at the dining room table, but this could create an atmosphere of intensity – or, even worse, like they’re in trouble!

-Instead, try to open a conversation when you’re in a more casual setting and with perhaps less intense eye contact!
+Instead, try having a conversation when you’re in a more casual setting and with perhaps less intense eye contact!
 For example, when on a walk, out for dinner or in the car.

-Ask open questions, i.e., questions that don’t have a ‘yes’ or ‘no’ answer.
-Open questions allow space for the person answering to talk, rather than just give a short response that could ‘kill’ the conversation.
-It gives them the chance to air any problems, worries or stresses they have.
+Ask open questions that don’t have a ‘yes’ or ‘no’ answer.
+These allow space for the person answering to talk, rather than just give a short response that could swiftly end the conversation.
+It will give the young person in your care the opportunity to air any problems, worries or stresses they have.

 Examples